How to Lower Your Heating Bill

 Do you have a room that’s not used very often?
 Maybe a guest room or dormant office?
 Don’t leave the door open!
 When heating your house, your air system works hard to warm every inch.
 If you’re not using a space, close the door so you don’t lose any precious heat.
 Sealing off unused rooms is a simple and great way to lower your heating bill.
 If you want to go the extra mile, use towels or a blanket to block any airflow under the door.

 Oftentimes, an overlooked culprit in the war against drafty rooms are the electrical outlets.
 Many electrical outlets installed in exterior walls can have cracks or chips that allow cold air to seep in.
 Fixing these small gaps are easy.
 All you need is a screwdriver and some caulk.
 Just screw off the outlet cover, patch the holes, put the cover back on, and you’re done!
 It’s a very small, but efficient way, to lower your heating bill.

 Our last tip for today, and certainly not least, is to regularly change your air filter.
 Changing your air filter is perhaps one of the easiest things you can do to lower your heating bill.
 All the air that circulates in your home passes through the air filter.
 By ensuring your air filter is clean and up to date, you’re allowing the HVAC system to do its job properly and efficiently; thus, an easy way to lower your heating bill.

 Believe it or not, a lower heating bill is something you can easily see.
 All you need to do is follow the simple steps above and call Moore Home Services to tune up your HVAC system twice every year.
-Moore Home Services is a Diamond Certified HVAC company serving the Sacramento and Santa Rosa areas.
+Moore Home Services is a Diamond Certified HVAC company serving Santa Rosa, Marin County, and surrounding areas.
 Just remember, our service is 100% right or 100% free; if you don’t like the service, you don’t pay for it.
 Give us a call or fill out our online form to book an appointment.